 Number of new accounts opened: It may be easy to track how many accounts a sales representative opens, but the number means little on its own.
 Representatives should also tend to existing accounts.

 Number of 'calls' made to existing accounts: In today's world, a sales representative may keep in touch with customers in many ways.
 One customer may prefer in person meetings or phone calls.
 Another customer may prefer to be contacted by email or by text message.
-It is usually in the representative's best interest to understand a customer's preferred method of communication so for this variable you can count the number of communications or the number of people contacted.
+It is usually in the representative's best interest to understand a customer's preferred method of communication.
+For this variable, you can count the number of communications or the number of people contacted.
 These activities can be tracked and tallied more easily if your sales force uses customer relationship management (CRM) software.

 Dollars spent entertaining customers: Depending on the nature of your business, you may cover a representative's travel and entertainment expenses.
 If so, it may be wise to deduct these expenses when considering the total profit attributed to the representative.

-Extent to which the sales representative promotes your business: The extent to which a representative sells your business can be difficult to measure.
+Extent to which the sales representative promotes your business: It can be difficult to measure the extent to which a representative sells your business.
 Paying attention to attitude, office talk, online discussions, and listening to client feedback can sometimes provide clues.